ejrh/snmp/README.md

 Current limitations
 ------------------

-The hostname:port argument from the command line is used for all requests, rather than the host names from the configuration file.
-This argument should be removed and the configuration file values used.

 The results are printed to standard output, and not logged to a database.
 The first database to be supported will be someting like SQLite.